Which city is cheaper, Bratislava or Athens?

 The winter brings many poeple to Athens as well as Bratislava.
 Many visitors come to Athens in the winter for the museums, the shopping scene, and the cuisine.
 Also, most visitors come to Bratislava for the museums, the shopping scene, and the cuisine during these months.

 Bratislava can be very cold during winter.
 Athens is much warmer than Bratislava in the winter.
-The temperature in Athens is usually 10°C (51°F) in January, and Bratislava stays around 2°C (36°F).
+The daily temperature in Athens averages around 10°C (51°F) in January, and Bratislava fluctuates around 2°C (36°F).

 In the winter, Athens often gets more sunshine than Bratislava.
 Athens gets 143 hours of sunny skies this time of year, while Bratislava receives 65 hours of full sun.